 There have been some complaints that the toe box is a little bit too small, so runners that require a larger toe box

 may be disappointed.
 However, for average and smaller feet width, the Kinvara 4’s fit will be adequate, as it leaves no room for the feet to move within the shoe.
-Since the ultra-lightweight upper is made out of FlexFilm, and therefore has fewer layers, some have noted that the upper tends to wear more quickly than other shoes, but frequency of usage and running style vary from runner to runner, and this experience will most likely vary widely as well.
+Since the ultra-lightweight upper is made out of FlexFilm and therefore has fewer layers, some have noted that the upper tends to wear more quickly than other shoes, but the frequency of usage and running style vary from runner to runner, and this experience will most likely vary widely as well.

 Memory foam heel pods have been introduced to the Kinvara 4, making the shoe more comfortable and providing extra cushioning to the heel, an encouraging feature for those who wish to switch to a minimalist shoe but do not want to lose the full cushioning a standard running shoe offers.

 The Kinvara 4 boasts of a very sleek design, and many runners have praised this edition for its sharp looks, with some having made the decision to buy these shoes for that very reason.
 There is also plenty of color variations and combinations to choose between, including white, red, Navy, orange, gray, blue, yellow, black, citron, and even slime!
 The color variations and combinations available are eye-catching and runners are sure to find a combination that works for their sensibilities.
 After all, there’s nothing wrong with style preference.
 Choose what fits you best!